Short answer

 Jones Day legal counsel

 Jones Day has a long-running engagement on tokenomics, securities posture, and jurisdictional structuring for AEREDIUM.
 Jones Day is a top-10 global law firm with a named crypto and digital-assets practice.
-The engagement covers the AER token's utility-token framing (structured with no managerial-effort representations) and the separation between AEREDIUM Foundation Ltd (Cayman Islands, protocol governance) and AEREDIUM Digital Ltd (British Virgin Islands, commercial operations).
+The engagement covers the AERX token's utility-token framing (structured with no managerial-effort representations) and the separation between AEREDIUM Foundation Ltd (Cayman Islands, protocol governance) and AEREDIUM Digital Ltd (British Virgin Islands, commercial operations).
 Named legal counsel from a firm of this caliber is an institutional legitimacy signal most pre-mainnet crypto projects cannot claim.

 Why the architecture is credible